-Our Pennsylvania fisher price baby injury lawyers are here to litigate baby inclined sleeper lawsuits across the country.
+Our Pennsylvania fisher price infant sleeper lawyers are here to litigate baby inclined sleeper lawsuits across the country.
 Fisher-Price, a subsidiary of Mattel, Inc. and leading manufacturer of infant products recently recalled approximately 4.7 million units of the Fisher-Price Rock N’ Play Sleeper.
 The recall was prompted by the American Academy of Pediatrics (AAP) urging the Consumer Product Safety Commission (CPSC) to investigate at least 32 infant wrongful deaths due to the baby sleeper’s defective design.
 These infant deaths have been caused while the baby is placed on its back, rolling over while unrestrained.
 Kids II sleepers and Dorel Juvenile inclined sleepers have also caused Plagiocephaly and Torticollis.
 The infant wrongful deaths have been determined to be due to positional asphyxia (suffocation).
 The defective design of the Fisher-Price Rock and Play Sleeper also increases risk for serious and permanent personal injury.
 Over 700 infants seriously injured, suffering permanent brain damage or traumatic brain injury (TBI).
 The Consumer Product Safety Commission (CPSC) is urging all consumers to immediately stop using all models of any inclined infant sleeper products.
 Call an experienced Pennsylvania Product Liability Lawyer at the Trapani Law Firm anytime for a free consultation in New Jersey, New York or Pennsylvania.
 Our infant incline sleeper lawsuit attorneys are here to help.

 What Is A Fisher-Price Rock N’ Play Sleeper